Google/Apple/Kindle/Kobo reviews on: “A plea to think differently in the digital world”

 Steer digitization in the right direction.
 A digital society comes into existence with a totally different character than the classical society that everyone knows.
 Globalization and digitalisation ensure that the “real” and “virtual” worlds come together.
 And that “new world” functions completely differently than the traditional society.
-This requires other structures and rules, argues Peter Hagedoorn in his book The Liquid Society.
+This requires other structures and rules, argues Peter Hagedoorn in his book The Fluid Society.

 29 juni 2017

-The digitalisation of society goes fast: everyone has an internet connection, robots take over work, automation leads to the dismissal of staff and we face cyber attacks almost every day.
+The digitalization of society goes fast: everyone has an internet connection, robots take over work, automation leads to the dismissal of staff and we face cyber attacks almost every day.
 However, there is hardly any realization that digitalisation is turning the world order upside down.
 And this while the transition to the digital society is likely to become a more dramatic transition than that of the agricultural society into the industrial age.